fastapi/typer/docs/tutorial/arguments.md

 </div>

 !!! tip
-    Notice that "`Camila`" here is an optional *CLI argument*, not a *CLI option*, because we didn't use something like "`--name Camila`", we just passed "`Camila`" directly to the program/command.
+    Notice that "`Camila`" here is an optional *CLI argument*, not a *CLI option*, because we didn't use something like "`--name Camila`", we just passed "`Camila`" directly to the program.

 ## An optional *CLI argument* with a default